 However, it isn’t always necessary to wait five years.
 Your ability to apply for Medicaid depends on each person’s specific situation.
 For instance, this penalty period is applicable only to individuals needing long-term care in an institutional setting, or receiving home health care.
 If you need acute care, including hospital or physician services, you will remain eligible to receive benefits for those services.

 A Medicaid Trust is a special purpose trust used to shelter your assets so that you can still qualify for Medicaid.
 This allows you to leave your money to your children as opposed to spending it only on long-term care.
 A Medicaid Trust is like other irrevocable trusts, however, you can actually be the income beneficiary.
 Your children or spouse would be considered residual beneficiaries.
 Simply put, you would receive income from the trust, up to the maximum amount allowed by Medicaid in order to remain eligible for benefits.

 But, the earlier you start planning for long-term care, the better.
 Whether you are facing long-term care issues yourself or you have a family member who is, the time to plan is now.
-Contact the estate planning attorneys at Sexton, Bailey Attorneys, PA for questions regarding Medicaid Planning in Fayetteville and throughout Arkansas.
+Contact the estate planning attorneys at Wilcox Attorneys, PA for questions regarding Medicaid Planning in Fayetteville and throughout Arkansas.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018